sat-engineer/sovereign-merchant/product-and-tech-spec.md

 1. **Simple install** – one-click app install via Start9 or Umbrel, no terminal commands.
 2. **Auto-discovery of BTCPayServer** – detect BTCPay on same node; fallback to manual input.
 3. **QuickBooks integration** – full OAuth2 connection and auto-token refresh.
-4. **Auto-reconciliation** – sync invoices/payments from BTCPay to QuickBooks using BTCQBO endpoints.
+4. **Auto-reconciliation** – sync invoices/payments from BTCPay to QuickBooks using the native AccountingProvider (QuickBooksOnlineProvider) that mirrors BTCQBO semantics.
 5. **Clear status UI** – always show connection health and recent syncs.
+6. **BYO Intuit app onboarding** – guide merchants through creating/using their own Intuit developer app (Client ID/Secret) with idiot-proof docs and screenshots baked into the UI.

 ### 2.2 Non-goals (v1)

 * No Lightning support (on-chain only for simplicity).
 * No multi-company QuickBooks linking.
 * No terminal or advanced configuration (expert settings can come later).

+### 2.3 Roadmap

+* **v1 – BTCPay-first Reconciliation (MVP):** Listen for BTCPay settlements and mark them as paid in QuickBooks.
+Scope is intentionally narrow so we can obsess over reliability, verbose logs, and smooth Umbrel UX.
+* **v2 – JIT “Pay in Bitcoin” Links (QBO-first Bridge):** Generate signed links that create BTCPay invoices on click to let QuickBooks invoices be paid in bitcoin.
+JIT behavior arrives in v2 only; nothing beyond reconciliation ships in v1.

 ---